-(2) Events may be scheduled at the USU SW Terrace and USU South Plaza (amplification 12-1 PM only).
-Use of either of these facilities for campaigning will count for one of the two reservations permitted for outdoor locations.
-(3) Please allow for a three (3) school day turnaround time to confirm your scheduling request.

-- Staging rallies at the Speaker's Platform (voice amplification only, no musical amplification).
+- 4. Events may be scheduled at the USU SW Terrace and USU South Plaza (amplification 12-1 PM only).
+Use of either of these facilities for campaigning will count for one of the two reservations permitted for outdoor locations. - 5.
+Please allow for a three (3) school day turnaround time to confirm your scheduling request. - 6.
+Staging rallies at the Speaker's Platform (voice amplification only, no musical amplification).
 Reserving this site includes use of the Speaker's Platform West and East Lawns.
-Sound amplification permitted based on Campus Regulations (www.csulb.edu/regs). - j) Hosting mixers/entertainment/other programs in the USU, Student Recreation and Wellness Center, the Nugget, Chartroom, The Pointe or the Ukleja Room in the Pyramid. - k) Giving away promotional items.
+Sound amplification permitted based on Campus Regulations (www.csulb.edu/regs). - 7.
+Hosting mixers/entertainment/other programs in the USU, Student Recreation and Wellness Center, the Nugget, The Pointe or the Ukleja Room in the Pyramid.
+Use of any of these facilities for campaigning will count for one of the two reservations permitted. - 8.
+Giving away promotional items.
 Promotional items must not have a redeemable cash value and must include the candidates' name.
 Food and beverage is not permitted.
 Expenses must be included on the Campaign Income & Expense Record Form.